metaseed/metaGo/README.md

 * <kbd>Ctrl</kbd>+<kbd>i</kbd> to select line up.
 * <kbd>Ctrl</kbd>+<kbd>shift</kbd>+i to select line down.

+### jump to bracket
+* has all the function of default jumpToBracket command.
+* if the cursor is not beside the bracket it will jump to the nearest begin bracket that contains the cursor.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.